 Hin Leong shipping unit Ocean Tankers placed under court-appointed supervisor

-SINGAPORE, May 12 (Reuters) - Two Singapore-based executives of consultancy EY have been appointed as the Interim Judicial Managers (IJM) of Singaporean shipping firm Ocean Tankers (Pte) Ltd, a unit of troubled oil trader Hin Leong Trading Pte Ltd, EY told Reuters.
+SINGAPORE, May 12 (Reuters) - Two Singapore-based executives of consultancy EY have been appointed as the Interim Judicial Managers (IJM) of Singaporean shipping firm Ocean Tankers (Pte) Ltd, a unit of troubled oil trader Hin Leong Trading Pte Ltd, EY told Reuters on Tuesday.

 The appointment came into effect on Tuesday, a spokeswoman from EY said in response to a query.